-We have, however, compared our results to national figures to help gauge the performance of our disadvantaged students (although these should be considered with caution given the caveats stated above).
-Nationally the average Attainment 8 gap has widened standing at 15.1 points in 2021/2022.
-This compares to our 2021/2022 attainment gap of 14 points.
-Progress 8 scores nationally for disadvantaged and non-disadvantaged students showed that non disadvantaged students averaged a Progress 8 score of 0.15 whereas disadvantaged students averaged a Progress 8 score of -0.55, a gap of 0.7.
-This compares to a gap of 0.49 at Newent Community school with non-disadvantaged students averaging -0.22 and disadvantaged students averaging -0.71.
+We have compared our results to national figures to help gauge the performance of our disadvantaged students.
+Nationally, the average Attainment 8 gap has widened from 13.6 points in 2018/19 and 15.2 points in 2021/22 to 15.3 points in 2022/23.
+This compares to our 2022/2023 attainment gap of 11.2 points.

+Progress 8 scores nationally for disadvantaged and non- disadvantaged students showed that non-disadvantaged students averaged a Progress 8 score of 0.17 whereas disadvantaged students averaged a Progress 8 score of - 0.57, a gap of 0.74.
+This compares to a gap of 0.49 at Newent Community school with non-disadvantaged students averaging -0.42 and disadvantaged students averaging -1.11.
 Although the Attainment 8 and Progress 8 gap is smaller than national figures the disadvantaged students were still achieving below their peers and further interventions are required here to ensure parity and increase progress and attainment across the board.